almasoriaw/almasoriaw/README.md

 - Designed and deployed a scalable Instagram-like application prototype using CloudFormation with auto-scaling EC2 instances behind an Application Load Balancer.
 - Configured S3 and CloudFront for efficient static content delivery, improving load times and scalability.
-- Implemented role-based IAM access controls and secured the environment networking via VPC, NAT gateways, and security groups
+- Implemented role-based IAM access controls and secured the environment networking via VPC, NAT gateways, and security groups.

 ---